bfenetworks/bfe/docs/en_us/monitor/latency.md

 BFE can expose metrics in various formats.

 Unlike other formats, in the Prometheus format latency histogram, counter for a bucket with lager upper bound will include the number of events in buckets with smaller upper bound.
-See [Prometheus definition of "Histogram" ](https://prometheus.io/docs/concepts/metric_types/#histogram) for more detail.
+See [Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) in Prometheus document for more detail.

 Example: